vladdez/rainfall/level3/walkthrough.md

 Method:
 - do stack leakage
-- find in leakage the position of the buffer (find repetition and compare with hex ASCII table)
+- find in leakage the position of the argument (find repetition and compare with hex ASCII table)
-- find the address global variable and its correct condition
+- find the address of global variable and its correct condition
-- find the padding
-- overwrite buffer and you will see 804988c on the 4th position
-- overwrite buffer with padding and put address of global variable instead of return address
+- check that you can put global veriable address instead of argument
-- and write 64 to the global variable
+- write 64 to the global variable using %n and %u modifiers

 Info:
 - positon of buffer in stack - 4